 Baby Food Trading License in Dubai: Cost and Requirements

-A Baby Food Trading Licence is a commercial authorisation that permits a business to buy, sell, import, export, and distribute baby food products.
-Under Activity Code 4721.8, this licence falls within the Trading category and is issued as a Trading Licence.
+A Baby Food Trading License is a commercial authorisation that permits a business to buy, sell, import, export, and distribute baby food products.
+Under Activity Code 4721.8, this license falls within the Trading category and is issued as a Trading License.
 The activity covers a wide range of products, including:

 Infant formula and follow-on formula